jsbarrett/reverse-proxy-template/README.md

 Docker Engine (can find installation instructions here: https://docs.docker.com/engine/install/) I use Ubuntu pretty consistently so will include the current instructions for distro here:
+If you have cloned this repo, you can just run using the script `./install-docker.sh`

+Otherwise you can copy-paste the below:

 ```
 # Add Docker's official GPG key: